Why I Became a Media Trainer after Years as a Publicist

 When preparing for an interview, make sure you have all the items on your media interview checklist ready to go.

-Media interview image on Media Interview Checklist from Expert Media Training™, Los AngelesMany media interviews take place with very little notice.
-It’s not unusual for a member of the media to request an interview to take place within hours (or minutes).
+Many media interviews take place with very little notice.
+It’s not unusual to receive an interview request within hours (or minutes) of when it’s to take place.

 You want to be prepared so that, even on your busiest days, you’re ready to say “yes” to a last-minute media interview request.